 Seeing the shifting tides, Tube Investments embarked on a plan to expand their portfolio, offering a small, competitively priced sports car of their own.
 Their Swallow Coachbuilding Company would own the effort.

 Enter into the picture Arthur Andersen and his daughter, Dorothy Deen.
-Anderson was the owner of a California-based business called Cal Specialties Company.
+Andersen was the owner of a California-based business called Cal Specialties Company.
 They sold a line of aftermarket automotive parts—luggage racks, vent wings, and other accessories—under the brand name, Doretti.
-That name was a dress-up of Anderson’s daughter’s name, and in fact Deen co-ran the business with her dad.
+That name was a dress-up of Andersen’s daughter’s name, and in fact, Deen co-ran the business with her dad.

-In early 1952, Andersen travelled to England to meet with Tube Investments executive Eric Sanders, nominally to discuss business opportunities the two had in common.
+In early 1952, Andersen traveled to England to meet with Tube Investments executive Eric Sanders, nominally to discuss business opportunities the two had in common.